Android is now over six years old and despite the green

 Android updates are free.
 The updates bring a number of new features and changes to Android each time.
 Generally though, with each update the speed and overall performance of Android is improved upon.

 Most of the high-end Android phones are scheduled to receive updates first.
 Most Android phones will have at least one update during their life cycle, with some having two.
-A life cycle is usually around a year, but depending on the phone can be longer.
+A life cycle is usually around 18 months, but depending on the phone can be longer.

 How do I get an update?

-Android updates are normally received OTA (over the air), that is, sent directly to your Android phone without the need for a computer.
+Android updates are normally received OTA (Over The Air), that is, sent directly to your Android phone without the need for a computer.
 Normally, once your Android phone or tablet is due to get an upgrade, you'll see a notification in the bar at the top of the screen.
-You'll then be prompted to connect to WiFi to avoid incurring extra data charges - updates can be quite big and downloading them over a mobile data connection isn’t advised.
+You'll then be prompted to connect to WiFi to avoid incurring extra data charges - updates can be quite big and downloading them over a mobile data connection isn’t advised as it may result in expensive data charges.

 Updates are generally one-stage processes and relatively straightforward, but in some cases you may need to back up/save any media (photos, movies, music) or apps you've downloaded before updating.